Ingenuity 2017 showcased the Faculty of Engineering, Computer and Mathematical Sciences' seven schools across nine cross-disciplinary themes:

 These themes demonstrate the relationship between areas of engineering, computer science and mathematics in a real-world context and were selected based on their relevance and impact on our world.

 Engineering, computer and mathematical sciences graduates are equipped with broad and transferable skills that can be applied across all industries and many occupations.

-At Ingenuity 2016, students explored these areas of interest and saw the surprising technological solutions our students designed and built within the themed areas.
+At Ingenuity 2017, students can explore these areas of interest and experience the surprising technological solutions our students designed and built within the themed areas.